nimeshkumar11/Implementation-of-PI-Square-Algorithm-in-Linux-kernel/README.md

-# Implementation of PI2 algorithm in Linux kernel
+# Implementation of PISQUARE algorithm in Linux kernel

 ## Course Code: CS822